adamdimopoulos/CMMCBlueprint/README.md

   ```

 # Deployment
-1. Download this repo and save to a desired local folder.
+1. Download this repo and extract to a desired local folder.

 3. Execute the following powershell command, substituting your own subscriptionid and inputpath to import the Blueprint into your subscription:
   ```powershell